storyblok/storyblok-cli/src/commands/migrations/generate/README.md

 ## Manual Testing Checklist

 1. Basic Generation
-   - [ ] Generate migration for a simple field
+   - [ ] Generate migration for a component
    - [ ] Verify file is created in the correct location
    - [ ] Check if generated file has correct structure
-   - [ ] Verify component and field names are correctly set
+   - [ ] Verify component name is correctly set

 2. Path Options
    - [ ] Test default path generation